nesarashree/cancer-cell-detection/README.md

 - Cell mask CSV files that contain labeled cell regions as integers (each integer corresponds to a cell ID).
 - CSV listing of which cells are cancer-positive.
 For each cell, the script calculates bounding boxes (smallest and largest X and Y coordinates where the cell appears in the mask), applies some position corrections, checks if the cell is cancer-positive, and writes XML annotation files describing bounding boxes of the cancer cells for training.

+## Training
+Use a RetinaNet object detection model using Keras and TensorFlow, following a streamlined [tutorial](https://github.com/jaspereb/Retinanet-Tutorial) designed for easy deployment on custom datasets.
+Train on cell images labeled in Pascal VOC format, with XML annotations generated for AML-positive cells.

+During training, monitor model performance using TensorBoard, adjusting the number of steps (typically 2,000–10,000) based on dataset size.
+After training, select the checkpoint with the lowest total loss (excluding classification loss) and convert it to inference mode for downstream prediction tasks.